-- 8.1.1 Not applicable. - 8.1.2 Self-loading Pistols: - 8.1.2.1 "Single action" Chamber loaded, hammer cocked, with external safety applied. - 8.1.2.2 "Double action" Chamber loaded, hammer fully down or decocked. - 8.1.2.3 "Selective action" Chamber loaded hammer fully down or decocked, or chamber loaded, hammer cocked with external safety applied. - 8.1.2.4 For all self-loading pistols, the term "external safety" means the primary visible safety lever on the handgun (e.g. the thumb safety on a "1911" genre handgun).
+8.1.2 Self-loading Pistols:

+- 8.1.2.1 "Single action" Chamber loaded, hammer cocked, with external safety applied. - 8.1.2.2 "Double action" Chamber loaded, hammer fully down or decocked. - 8.1.2.3 "Selective action" Chamber loaded, hammer fully down or decocked, or chamber loaded, hammer cocked with external safety applied. - 8.1.2.4 For all self-loading pistols, the term "external safety" means the primary visible safety lever on the handgun (e.g. the thumb safety on a "1911" genre handgun).
 In the event of doubt, the Range Master is the final authority on this matter. - 8.1.2.5 If a handgun has a decocking lever, that alone must be used to decock the handgun, without touching the trigger.
-If a handgun does not have a decocking lever, the hammer must be safely and manually lowered all the way forward (i.e. not just to a "half-cock notch" or to another similar intermediary position), or by removing the gas supply and dropping the hammer by activation of the trigger. - 8.1.3 If a course of fire requires that a self-loading pistol be prepared with an empty chamber, the slide must be fully forward and the hammer, if fitted, must be fully down or decocked.
-After the Start Signal, the first projectile must be chambered by manipulation of the slide, not by trigger action.
-Violations will incur one procedural penalty. - 8.1.3.1 When a written stage briefing requires that a competitor's firearm and/or allied equipment be placed on a table or another surface prior to the Start Signal, they must be placed as stipulated in the written stage briefing.
-Apart from components normally affixed to them (e.g. a thumb rest, thumb safety, racking or cocking handle, base pad etc.), other items must not be used to artificially elevate them (also see Rule 5.1.8). - 8.1.4 Unless complying with a Division requirement (see Appendix D), a competitor must not be restricted on the number of projectiles to be loaded or reloaded in a handgun.
+If a handgun does not have a decocking lever, the hammer must be safely and manually lowered all the way forward (i.e. not just to a "half-cock notch" or to another similar intermediary position). - 8.1.3 If a course of fire requires that a self-loading pistol be prepared with an empty chamber, the slide must be fully forward and the hammer, if fitted, must be fully down or decocked (also see Rule 8.1.1.2). - 8.1.3.1 When a written stage briefing requires that a competitor's firearm and/or allied equipment be placed on a table or another surface prior to the Start Signal, they must be placed as stipulated in the written stage briefing.
+Apart from components normally affixed to them (e.g. a thumb rest, thumb safety, racking or cocking handle, base pad etc.), other items must not be used to artificially elevate them (also see Rule 5.1.8). - 8.1.4 Unless complying with a Division requirement (see Appendix D), a competitor must not be restricted on the number of rounds to be loaded or reloaded in a handgun.
 Written stage briefings may only stipulate when the firearm is to be loaded or when mandatory reloads are required, when permitted under Rule 1.1.5.2. - 8.1.5 In respect of handguns used at IPSC matches, the following definitions apply: - 8.1.5.1 "Single Action" means activation of the trigger causes a single action to occur (i.e. the hammer or striker falls). - 8.1.5.2 "Double Action" means activation of the trigger causes more than a single action to occur (i.e. the hammer or striker rises or retracts, then falls). - 8.1.5.3 "Selective Action" means that the handgun can be operated in either "Single Action" or "Double Action" modes.